lichendust/meander/readme.md

 #### A Note on Highland

 For Highland — which is TextBundle based — it simply extracts the plain text exactly as it is displayed within the original editor.
-This, of course, works without fail.

-However, Highland's native `{{include}}` system, while syntactically compatible with Meander, is not guaranteed to work correctly due to the file references being stored in a bizarre undocumented binary format (the only part of the Highland format which is not plain-text and which I have had little luck reverse engineering).

-This means Meander cannot recursively convert all files involved in a screenplay because it cannot find them.
-It also cannot automatically correct the include paths because those paths are "locked away".

-In short, the basic extraction handler has been left in Meander for now because it *is* faster than manually unzipping the Highland file, but it lacks the quality of life feature that is automagically converting all connected/included files.
+However, Highland has a major semantic difference in the way its `{{include}}` system works.
+In Meander, includes are just the relative path to the target file.
+If that file is in a subdirectory, the include would be formatted as `{{include: act_one/scenes/file.fountain}}`.

+In Highland, includes are only *ever* the basename of the file — `{{include: some_file.highland}}` — because an internal mapping is used to locate the files via APFS file references on macOS.
+This is unusable by Meander because of its enforced platform-agnosticism, but it's also completely useless on non-Mac platforms.

+This means that Meander takes a manual approach to extracting a web of connected Highland files.
+Starting from the target file, it simply searches across and down on the filesystem for files that match the literal name in the `{{include}}`.  *It will not search **above** the starting file.*

+When it finds them, it then rewrites the `{{include}}` in the text of the current file to match wherever it found the target file — making it idiomatically Meander-like — and then tries to extract that file the same way in its own location.

+So for the purposes of automatic conversion, all the relevant files must be gathered in one place or one set of folders below the starting file; they can't be all over your hard-drive (as is eminently possible to do with Highland).

 #### A Note on Final Draft

 For Final Draft — which is XML based — Meander parses the XML and attempts to write out a decent approximation in Fountain.
 It also adds force-characters to text that it knows Fountain would not recognise as its Final Draft designation.

-As far as testing goes, it seems to work very accurately on basic screenplays (and seems to convert FDX files better than some other tools tested).
+As far as testing goes, it seems to work very accurately on basic screenplays.
 However, only a limited number of files have been tested, none of which have contained more advanced Final Draft features like page-locking, colours and versioning, which will likely cause Meander to stumble.

+If you're a Final Cut user and can provide example files that demonstrate any issues with Meander's conversion, please reach out!

 ## Additional Flags